-Nursing Home Abuse Cases Increase in the US
+Nursing Home Abuse Lawsuits Increasing in the U.S.

 When an elderly loved one becomes too frail to care for themselves any longer, the hardest choice the family must make is whether or not to put the relative in a nursing home.
 The next decision is deciding which nursing home to trust.
-And with cases of nursing home abuse increasing while reporting systems fail to accurately track the problem, the decision becomes even more stressful.
+And with Nursing Home Abuse Lawsuits Increasing while reporting systems fail to accurately track the problem, the decision becomes even more stressful.

 Stories involving nursing home abuse lawsuits are all over the news.
 Nursing home abuse claims vary and may be filed alleging anything from sexual abuse, to financial abuse, to overmedication of patients.

 Just recently, a male former nursing assistant in Minneapolis pleaded guilty to a criminal elder abuse charge, which contended that he raped an 83-year-old woman resident with dementia.
 A nursing home in Blythe, California, is currently defending a claim alleging that the company focused on profits at the expense of the health of its residents.
 A woman in Benton, Arkansas, is suing a nursing home on behalf of her elderly mother, whom she contends was overmedicated and neglected to the point that she was hospitalized 37 times.
 Another woman is suing a nursing home in Huntington, West Virginia, after the relative passed away from an infection because they purportedly failed to monitor her relative’s physical health.
 Pharmaceutical company PharMerica Corp has settled allegations that it used kickbacks at nursing homes to promote overuse of its anti-epileptic medication on elderly patients.